johann-solo/oliveandmango.github.io/site/content/blog/2018-01-09-maple-pecan-cinnamon-rolls.md

 author: Joanne
 thumbnail: /images/uploads/2018_01_09_maple_pecan_cinnamon_rolls_1.jpg
 categories: ["desserts"]
-tags: ["pecans", "cinnamon" ]
+tags: ["pecans", "cinnamon"]
 excerpt: The best cinnamon rolls you will ever make in 1 hour
 ---

 We were having a conversation at work about cinnamon rolls.
 We were all in the mood for some and then we got to talking about how we would love to make some but we hate that every recipe calls for proofing for hours or overnight or days.
 We just wanted cinnamon rolls and we wanted them like now.
 I felt the same way.
 I always wanted to make some that didn’t require so much effort and waiting!
-So I was on a mission to find a good one.
+So I was on a mission to find a good recipe.
 One that is delicious and produces pillowy soft buns or rolls and a very simple recipe to execute.
 One that you could prep before having your first coffee in the morning.
 <br>
 <br>
 ![Maple Pecan Cinnamon Rolls](/images/uploads/2018_01_09_maple_pecan_cinnamon_rolls_2.jpg)
 <br>
 <br>

 I always can rely on thektchn to give me some guidance and they didn’t fail me.
 I also sourced some Food 52 articles on cinnamon rolls and loved the one by Erin McDowell.
 She gave some excellent tips on making fabulous rolls.
 A few things I learned about making good rolls from her article was not to over bake the rolls because they continue cooking or baking in the dish even after being pulled out of the oven.
-This is one of the biggest reasons we end up with dense and hard – for the lack of a better word- rolls.
+Over baking is one of the biggest reasons we end up with dense and hard – for the lack of a better word - rolls.
 Also you can fill them with anything and glaze them with anything you want too.
 <br>
 <br>
 ![Maple Pecan Cinnamon Rolls](/images/uploads/2018_01_09_maple_pecan_cinnamon_rolls_3.jpg)